ivanIStereotekk/ivanIStereotekk/README.md

 ### Hi there, this is Ivan Goncharov's GitHub. 👋
 This GitHub page contains projects and repos that was initiated by Ivan Goncharov.

-> [!TIP]
-> I'm not pretending to be genius or uniq in programming.
-I simply love to do this !
-Currently i working as softweer developer, still learning end rising skills for being well programmer, but the same time i commiting all tasks that i got.

 > [!NOTE]